jhund/filterrific_demo/doc/how_to/run_tests.md

     rake

-Will run all specs with the local Ruby runtime.
+Will run all specs with all DB adapters and the local Ruby runtime.

     rake wwtd

-Will run all specs with all Ruby runtimes.
+Will run all specs with all DB adapters and all Ruby runtimes.